CarlTBarnes/StringTheory-Tools/README.md

  If you are trying figure out how StringTheory works, what methods are being called, it can be tedious to trace through the code in the editor.
 Sometimes it's easier to step through it in the debugger and see each line execute plus be able to see the values of the variables.

-ScratchTheory has StringTheory included, defined and ready to use.
-It also has BingBangTheory to see StringTheory Values or Lines.
- It has a DB('Debug Text') procedure to OutputDebugString.
-It has a Window with a Text Control.
-You can have your code written and tested in a few minutes.

 An example included in the Scratch program is the below routine that Serializes a Queue loaded by Directory() then splits that by 13,10 into lines.